-By doing this; “you are advised to keep your note short and precise, say enough to reaffirm your enthusiasm and haste in summarizing your important qualifications” as suggested by Michael.
+By doing this; “you are advised to keep your note short and precise, enough to reaffirm your important qualifications and enthusiasm for the opened position” as suggested by Michael.

-This possibility may warrant as there could be times after viewing an advert and putting in your application successfully, you may be ghosted as a result of the company’s ban on the positions advertised earlier or it may no longer exist anymore.
+This possibility of being ghosted by employers may happen as a result of the company’s ban on the positions advertised earlier or positions may no longer exist.

-Another factor is the department’s budget cut by the hiring company or the requirements relating to the role in particular are still under debate by the management team leading to a hiring ban.
+Another key factor may be slashing the department’s budget by the hiring company or the requirements relating to the role in particular are still under debate by the management team leading to a hiring ban.

 You might like: Should I Reapply for A Job That Was Reposted?

-Most recruiting companies allow room for job openings and interview grants to external candidates or job seekers even when they have an internal candidate in mind for the job already.
+Most recruiting companies allow room for interview grants to external candidates or job seekers even when they have an internal candidate in mind for the job opening.

 As Michael says…

-“Later down the line you can have a reason to locate and identify with your primary contact at the company moreover you can still follow the company on social media or set up Google News Alerts so if they mark any great achievement like winning an outstanding award, landing a big contract or expanding into a new area, all you need do is to contact the company and congratulate them.”
+“Later down the line you can have a reason to locate and identify with your primary contact at the company.
+Moreover, you can still follow the company on social media or set up Google News Alerts so if they mark any great achievement like winning an outstanding award, landing a big contract or expanding into a new area, you can easily contact the company and congratulate them.”